BaySchoolCS2/ProjectRepo/README.md

 source venv/bin/activate
 pip freeze > requirements.txt
 ```
-if you need more things
+if you installed tools that are required to run the server add them to the readme under setup environment

 add anyfiles that you many have created

 ```